-Section 3.1 The "Drug List" tells which Part D drugs are covered
+Section 3.1 The "Drug List" tells which Part D drugs are covered the plan's Drug List.

 The plan has a "List of Covered Drugs (Formulary)."
 In this Evidence of Coverage, we call it the "Drug List" for short.